ControlSystemStudio/phoebus/docs/source/preference_properties.rst

    # Format is HH:MM:SS, for example 00:15:00 to nag every 15 minutes.
    # Set to 0 to disable
    nag_period=00:15:00

+   # To turn on disable notifications feature, set the value to true
+   disable_notify_visible=false

 alarm.logging.ui